 The Employer Identification Number (EIN) is a number assigned to your business for tax purposes in the US.
 If you are a business with employees then you are required to have an EIN.
 If you are a sole proprietor or single LLC without employees, then you are able to enter your SSN instead.

-Statement descriptor for franchise locations
+What about statement descriptor for franchise locations?

 If you are part of a franchise, you will need to include your location in the statement descriptor.
 For example, Incourage's Fairfax location will have "Incourage Fairfax."

-Ensuring Stripe KYC is correctly set up
+How do I know Stripe KYC is correctly set up?

 - If you chose “company” during the setup process, the MyStudio view Stripe payouts section will show personal details as “not applicable” and there will be a green checkmark next to both the business details and payout details.